zluuba/games-of-terminal/docs/upcoming-features.md

 - Wordle

 ## Upcoming Features:
+- Switch DB logic from raw SQL to SQLAlchemy
 - Confess All in Settings
 - Custom color schemes
 - Progress saving and 'do you want to continue prev game?' for unfinished games